cauelugli/gaiaserver/README.md

 It's indeed a simple thing, indicated for begginers (such as myself).
 Of course, all sorts of help will be appreciated.

-GaiaServer is build in Python using the web framework Django, some Bootstrap for a minimal CSS style, and a bit of JavaScript.
+GaiaServer is build in *Python* using the web framework *Django*, some *Bootstrap* for a minimal *CSS* style, and a bit of *JavaScript*.
-GaiaServer uses the Postgres database, which can be managed from Pgadmin4.
+GaiaServer uses the *Postgres* database, which can be managed from *Pgadmin4*.

-All packages you'll need are set in requirements.txt
+All packages you'll need are set in *requirements.txt*

 This is a public project made out of a private one.
-On it, I use AWS cloud to store my database, once the original project can be found at: https://gaiasrv.herokuapp.com/
+On it, I use *AWS Cloud* to store my database, once the original project can be found at: https://gaiasrv.herokuapp.com/

 Looking forward for improvements and feedback from this incredible community!
 I'll continue developing the original project, and once _we_ accomplish more, I'll be updating this one.